 A QUICK DRIVE

-Find hundreds of antique tools—large and small—at the Wally Keller Tool Museum.
-It's located inside the Duluth Trading Company flagship store—fitting because this museum showcases the history of the working man.
+Find hundreds of antique tools — large and small — at the Wally Keller Tool Museum.
+It's located inside the Duluth Trading Company flagship store in Mount Horeb — fitting because this museum showcases the history of the working man.

-Explore the Golden Age of Railroading at the Mid-Continent Railway Museum.
+Explore the Golden Age of Railroading at the Mid-Continent Railway Museum in North Freedom.
 Catch a 7-mile, round-trip ride aboard a restored vintage train and view hundreds of locomotive artifacts, including the largest collection of wooden passenger cars in the U.S.